dlr-gtlab/gtlab-core/docs/user/workflows/graph-based/01_creating_graphs.rst

 Besides nodes, comments can be added to a graph via the Scene Menu's entry *Add Comment*.

 Comments support markdown syntax and can be resized freely.
-They are intended to be used soely as way to documenting a graph for yourself or other people.
+They are intended to be used as way to document a graph for yourself or other people.

-Comments can either be standalone "floating" in a scene or they can be connected to one or multiple nodes.
+Comments can either be standalone ("floating") in a scene or they can be connected to one or multiple nodes.
-To associate a comment to antoher node right-click the comment and select *Connect to...*.
+To associate a comment to antoher node, right-click the comment and select *Connect to...*.
 Click on the desired node.
 A dotted line indicates that the connection succeeded.

 Further, comments can be collapsed to take up less space.